Blog

 Unsolicited RFPs, also known as proactive proposals, are less common in highly regulated financial sectors due to strict procurement policies.
 However, they can still be effective if tied to an upcoming budget cycle, new compliance mandate, or strategic initiative.
 To increase acceptance, align your unsolicited response with known industry challenges (e.g., PCI-DSS readiness, digital onboarding) and preemptively structure it using typical RFP frameworks.

 Tracking RFP ROI in financial services requires clear visibility into cost per response, win/loss ratios, average time-to-complete, and deal size/value secured.
 Use proposal software or CRM integrations to tag each RFP by vertical, use case, and outcome.
-Over time, this helps isolate which types of RFPs offer the best return, and which may be draining resources without strong yield.
+Over time, this helps isolate which types of RFPs offer the best return, and which may be draining resources without a strong yield.

 5. What tools should a finance-focused RFP team always have in place?